 There were rumors of people advancing to neck level, but I think they had to be an urban legend.
 No kid can beat Blindsies at waist-height.

 Needed: 4 or more kids, best in a neighborhood setting

-Neither of these are particularly PC names for kids’ games, but it was the 80s so nobody cared.
+Neither of these is a particularly PC name for kids’ backyard games, but it was the 80s so nobody cared.
 First, you must establish home base; it can be a porch or a tree or a swing set, whatever.
-One player is chosen to be It.
+Choose one player to be It.
 She closes her eyes and begins to count slowly, “One o’clock.
 Two o’clock.
 Three o’clock….” all the way to midnight.
 During this time, all the other players must run and find hiding places.
 When the It player calls out “Midnight!” the rest of the players try to run for home base before It catches them.

 Alternately, the It player is the one to hide, while all other players count to midnight.
-Then the non-It players reluctantly search for the “murderer” until he is found.
+Then the non-It players reluctantly search for the “murderer” until they find him.
 The non-It player who finds him yells, “Bloody Murder!” and all non-It players run for home base.
 If a player is caught, he must be It in the next round.

 So there you go.
 Seven perfectly good backyard games that your kids might not even know exist.
 Teach them the rules to these games, and they have a summer of fun waiting for them.
 And, maybe you can finally get some peace and quiet in the house!